AdaGold/weekend-warrior/02-robot-name/README.md

 ## Regular Expressions

-So how does the test spec guarantee that all robot names match the given pattern?
+So how does the test guarantee that all robot names match the given pattern?
 The answer is **Regular Expressions**.

-Looking at the `robot_name_spec.rb` file you will notice this line:
+Looking at the `robot_name_test.rb` file you will notice this line:

 ```ruby
 NAME_REGEXP = /^[A-Z]{2}\d{3}$/